Former Sen. John Warner dies at 94, married Elizabeth Taylor

 ALEXANDRIA, Va.
-(AP) — Former Sen. John W. Warner of Virginia, a centrist Republican who served as Navy secretary and one of the Senate’s most influential military experts, has died at 94, his longtime chief of staff said Wednesday.
+(AP) — Former Sen. John W. Warner of Virginia, a former Navy secretary who was once married to Elizabeth Taylor, has died at 94.

 “He was frail but had a lot of spirit and was involved until his last days,” Magill said.

-Warner, a courtly figure who squired celebrities and was married to Elizabeth Taylor when he was elected to the Senate in 1978, and went on to serve five terms before retiring from the chamber in 2008.
-He drew support from moderates of both major parties, establishing himself in the center of American politics.
+Warner was a centrist Republican and a courtly figure whose marriage to a movie star drew huge crowds when he was elected to the Senate in 1978.
+Serving five terms before retiring from the chamber 30 years later, he drew support from moderates of both major parties, establishing himself at the center of American politics.

+House Speaker Nancy Pelosi lauded Warner as a military hero and respected Senate leader.
+“This country has lost a great patriot,” the Democrat said.
+“In Congress, we all knew him as a voice of courage, conviction and comity; a leader unafraid to speak the truth but always committed to finding common ground and consensus.”

-He was a key supporter of President George W. Bush’s declaration of war in Iraq, and served for a time as chairman of the Senate Armed Services Committee.
-He had an independent streak that sometimes angered more conservative GOP leaders.
+Warner was a key supporter of President George W. Bush’s declaration of war in Iraq, and served for a time as chairman of the Senate Armed Services Committee.
+His independent streak angered more conservative GOP leaders at times.
 But he was hugely popular with Virginia voters.

-Being the sixth of Taylor’s seven husbands didn’t hurt when he ran for the Senate.
-The two were married in 1976 and divorced in 1982.
-Taylor wrote later that they remained friends, but she “just couldn’t bear the intense loneliness” when he became engrossed in his Senate duties.
+Before he ran for Senate, Warner became the sixth of Taylor's seven husbands.
+The two met on a blind date at a dinner for Queen Elizabeth, and were married months later, in 1976.
+They divorced in 1982, and remained friends thereafter.
+Taylor wrote that she "just couldn't bear the intense loneliness" when he became engrossed in his Senate duties.

-He was succeeded in 2008 by Democrat Mark Warner — no relation — who had challenged him for the Senate in 1996 and went on to serve a term as Virginia’s governor.
-After years of rivalry, the two became good friends.
-Mark Warner said his friend “epitomizes what it means to be a senator.”
+He was succeeded in 2008 by Democrat Mark Warner — no relation — who had challenged him for the Senate in 1996 and later served as Virginia’s governor.
+The rivals later became good friends.

+“In Virginia, we expect a lot of our elected officials," Mark Warner said Wednesday.
+“We expect them to lead, yet remain humble.
+We expect them to serve, but with dignity.
+We expect them to fight for what they believe in, but without making it personal.
+John Warner was the embodiment of all that and more.
+I firmly believe that we could use more role models like him today.”

-Warner won support from moderates in both parties.
-The courtly senator with chiseled features and a thick shock of gray hair was so popular with Virginia voters that Democrats did not bother to challenge him in 2002 for his re-election to his fifth term.
+Warner, a courtly figure with chiseled features and a thick shock of gray hair, was so popular with Virginia voters that Democrats did not bother to challenge him in 2002 for his re-election to his fifth term.

 “Virginians know that I stand up for what I think is right, and I accept the consequences,” Warner said in 1996.